 In contrast, we do have another Norwegian friend who runs a restaurant and tells us how much he appreciates American manners.
 He’s confessed, “It’s so nice to see your smiling faces and hear your pleasantries.
 Sometimes I get tired of Norwegians, who rarely smile and instead point to what they want and say, ‘Give me that; I want this.’
 We just don’t have this kind of everyday please-and-thank-you custom here in Norway.
 Our language isn’t really geared for it.
 It’s more common for us to have this kind of exchange in English with foreigners, but you won’t see it happen nearly so much between Norwegians.”

-I looked into the details of his comment and discovered that the true translation of værsågod in Norwegian isn’t really “you’re welcome,” but rather, “be so good,” as in “be so good as to accept this plate of food.”
-Just as vær så snill, commonly translated as “please,” really means “be so kind,” as in “be so kind as to pass me the salt.”
+To understand the nuances behind typical Norwegian pleasantries, I looked into the details of the two most commonly heard phrases — værsågod and vær så snill.
+As it turns out, Værsågod doesn’t really mean “you’re welcome,” but rather, “be so good,” as in “be so good as to accept this plate of food.”
+Just as vær så snill, commonly translated as “please,” actually means “be so kind,” as in “be so kind as to pass me the salt.”
 Except that Norwegians typically reach over your plate to get the salt themselves — a custom nicknamed “getting the Norwegian arm.”
 I’ve frequently had folks reach over my head or across my plate to retrieve whatever dish they’re aiming for because it’s considered rude to interrupt someone’s meal by asking them to perform a personal task for you.
 It also seems that both vær så snill and værsågod are seen as somewhat formal and stilted phrases.
 Apparently they’re best reserved for more ritualistic occasions and are not expected to be regularly used, even between folks who know each other well, unless something special demands it.